 Full Automation Capabilities

 But when you combine a complete, quality data set with a decision engine based on machine learning technology, it’s possible to fully automate a much larger number of processes.
 The volume of actionable data available today greatly exceeds what a marketing manager or a whole team of data scientists can humanly process.
-That is not to say that PPC managers are being rendered obsolete, it simply means they can spend more time identifying new opportunities for growth.
+That is not to say that PPC managers are being rendered obsolete.
+It simply means they can spend more time identifying new opportunities for growth.
 This makes full automation capabilities even more essential for SEM success.

-Winning the Adwords Automation Game in 2019
+Winning the Google Automation Game in 2019

 Google Ads continues to develop a wide range of new automation capabilities that smart marketers will take advantage of.
 But all the useful data insights you need to drive automation success can’t be found on Google properties.
 If you want to stand out from the competition (who are also adopting automation at an alarming rate), you need a technology that can maximize data insights for nuanced campaign optimization.